Worksop Town Hall

 Worksop Town Hall is a municipal building in Potter Street, Worksop, Nottinghamshire, England.
-The town hall, which was the headquarters of Worksop Urban District Council, is a Grade II listed building.
+The town hall, which was the headquarters of Worksop Borough Council, is a Grade II listed building.
+It is used for meetings of Bassetlaw District Council, whose main offices are in an adjoining building.

 History

 The building was originally commissioned by a group of local investors who invested £5,000 to establish a corn exchange: the site they selected had been occupied by a row of houses.
 The new corn exchange was designed by Isaac Charles Gilbert in the Italianate style, built in red brick with stone dressings and was officially opened with an event attended by the lord of the manor, the Duke of Newcastle, in July 1851.

-The design involved a symmetrical main frontage with five bays facing onto the Potter Street with the end bays slightly projected forward; the central section of three bays originally featured a flight of steps leading up to three doorways with carved keystones; the carved Royal coat of arms was installed on the front of the building.
-There was an aediculed casement window flanked by two hooded casement windows on the first floor and an open pediment containing a clock, which had been donated by the Duke of Newcastle, above.
+The design involved a symmetrical main frontage with five bays facing onto Potter Street with the end bays slightly projected forward; the central section of three bays originally featured a flight of steps leading up to three doorways with carved keystones.
+The arms of the Duke of Newcastle, carved in stone, were installed on the front of the building.
+There was an aediculed casement window flanked by two hooded casement windows on the first floor, above which was an open pediment containing a clock ('made by Mr Barlow'), which had been donated by the Duke of Newcastle.
 The outer bays featured casement windows flanked by Ionic order colonettes supporting curved pediments and there was a central belfry on the roof.
 Internally, the principal rooms included a courtroom, which was used for petty sessions, and an assembly room, which was used by the county court.
 On the ground floor, alongside the corn exchange hall itself, a library was established for use by the Reading Society and by the Mechanics Institute.

-In the 1870s, a collapse in corn prices caused by international competition precipitated financial difficulties and the local board of health acquired the building in 1882.
-Following a significant increase in population, largely associated with coal mining, the town became an urban district, with the corn exchange as its town hall, in 1894.
+The year after the building was completed Worksop was made a local board district following a significant increase in population, largely associated with coal mining.
+From its first meeting on 16 August 1852 the board met at the corn exchange.
+In the 1870s, a collapse in corn prices caused by international competition precipitated financial difficulties for the owners of the corn exchange, and so the local board acquired the building in 1882.
+Local board districts were reconstituted as urban districts in 1894.
 The library, which became accessible by the general public, relocated to Watson Road in 1902.